 Clogged drains can seem like a daunting task with smelly odors and stagnant water —especially with newer plumbing.

 Don’t get overwhelmed and take it step by step.
-Most clogged drains can be taken care of relatively quickly, and as long as you follow the above tips, you should not have an issue with damaging your pipes.
+Most clogged drains can be taken care of relatively quickly.
+As long as you follow the above tips, you should not have an issue with damaging your pipes.